aarathi01/speech-to-text/packages/react-voice-search-backend/README.md

 ### 4. Configure environment

 Create a `.env` file in the `server` directory or use the existing `dev.env`:
+Only an IP address you add to your Access List will be able to connect to your project's clusters.
+You can manage existing IP entries via the Network Access Page in https://cloud.mongodb.com/.

 ```bash
 MONGODB_URI=mongodb://[specified user name: specified password@]host 1[:specified port number 1][,….. host N][:specified port number N]